 Emotional abuse is threatening a partner or their possessions or loved ones, or harming a partner’s sense of self-worth.
 Examples are stalking, name-calling, intimidation, or not letting a partner see friends and family and can include the use of words, gestures, weapons, or other means to communicate the intent to cause harm.

 The abuse that teenagers may experience in their relationships has some similarities to abuse in adult relationships.
 But it also different.
 Because of a teenager’s age, life experience, and dependence on adults, being in an abusive relationship poses unique problems.
 Many times teens are scared to tell adults or their peers about the abuse.
 In addition, their relationships may not be taken seriously by the adults in their lives.
 Compounding these issues, teens often have an inability to avoid the abuser, i.e. if they attend the same school or participate in similar activities.
 Teens may face peer pressure to be or remain in relationships.
 On top of it all, there is often a significant lack of resources and services for teens in abusive relationships.

 Digital technology (cell phones, texting, e-mail, and social networking) is a method that can be used to abuse and control.
 Digital abuse is often experienced by teens in an abusive relationship.

-- Sixty-eight percent of teens say boyfriend/girlfriends sharing private or embarrassing pictures/videos on cell phones and computers is a serious problem.
+Sixty-eight percent of teens say their partner’s sharing private or embarrassing pictures/videos on cell phones and computers is a serious problem.

-- Seventy-one percent of teens regard boyfriends/girlfriends spreading rumors about them on cell phones and social networking sites as a serious problem (8).
+Seventy-one percent of teens regard their partner’s spreading rumors about them on cell phones and social networking sites as a serious problem (8).

 Our efforts to address teen dating violence must extend into the college years.
 43% of dating college women report experiencing violent and abusive dating behaviors (9).
 Many college students share that it is often difficult to identify what dating abuse is and they don’t know how to help someone who is experiencing it.